MiTAC-Computing-Technology/Capri2-genoa-edk2-helper/README.md

 ## Reference

-- All OpenSIL related repositories are forked from https://github.com/openSIL
+- All openSIL related repositories are forked from https://github.com/openSIL; the projected plan is also aligned with AMD's roadmap of openSIL
 - Aspeed Driver version is 1.13.05 from Aspeed website (BmcGopDxe)